MissouriMRR/IARC-2020/vision/obstacle/README.md

 ## Documentation

+### Finding Obstacles
 Obstacle detection is done with the OpenCV SimpleBlobDetector.
 The SimpleBlobDetector can take a number of parameters that control how the blobs are detected, which are interpreted as obstacles.
 SimpleBlobDetector follows a number of steps in order to find blobs:
 (Summarized from [LearnOpenCV](learnopencv.com/blob-detection-using-opencv-python-c/))

 1.  **Thresholding:** Multiple binary images are created from the source image, where binarization is done in the range of `minThreshold` and `maxThreshold` for each image.